 The opposite is also true, of course.
-By putting space between elements, you can add separation even when their other characteristics are the same.
+By putting space between elements, you can add separation even when their other characteristics are exactly the same.

 Law of Figure/Ground

 This is similar to the closure principle in that it takes advantage of the way the brain processes negative space.
-You've probably seen examples of this principle floating around in memes on social media, or as part of logos.
+You've probably seen some examples of this principle floating around in memes on social media, or as a part of logos.

 Law of symmetry/order